dhruv-grover/ai-portfolio/README.md

 **Git was not installed:** Cursor could not clone the GitHub repository because Git was not installed on my system.

 **Solution:** Installed Git for Windows, configured Git with my username and email, then successfully cloned the repository.

+---

+## Task 2: Research Project

+### Topic: Cold Outreach Pipeline for B2B SaaS

+This task focuses on researching leading practitioners in **B2B SaaS cold outreach** by collecting, organising and documenting their LinkedIn posts, YouTube transcripts and other relevant materials into a structured research repository.

+> Progress: In Progress